urmi-21/ORIS/README.md

 ## Getting Started

-Download executable from:

-User guide is available at: https://github.com/urmi-21/ORIS

 ### Prerequisites

 * Java Runtime Environment 8 (or higher)

-### Installing
+### Downloading and Installing

-ORIS is freely available to download from .
-Click the download button, and then download the .zip file.
-Unzip the downloaded file to get a .jar file, this is the ORIS program.
+ORIS is freely available to download, as a .jar executable, from https://github.com/urmi-21/ORIS/releases.
+Click the download button, and then download the .jar file, this is the ORIS program.
 No further installation is required.
 DOUBLE CLICK on the .jar file icon to start ORIS.

+### User Guide
+User guide is available at: https://github.com/urmi-21/ORIS

 ## Developers